microsoft-dx/aspnet-core-fundamentals/articles/dot-net-core-getting-started.md

 [In the previous article](https://radu.microsoft.pub.ro/dot-net-core-introduction/), we saw what is .NET Core and what can we build with it.
 In this article, we will install .NET Core and start with some basic examples using the command line and Visual Studio Code.

+> This tutorial can be done using Windows, Linux or macOS..

 Installing .NET Core
 ------------------------